basarat/demo-npm-package/script.md

 # Creating node packages using TypeScript
 > The TypeScript compiler makes it super easy to create high quality NodeJS packages that can be used with compile time safety in other TypeScript packages.

+> Using JavaScript packages written in TypeScript can save you a lot of time digging around docs and then having to memorize the docs, in order to call the functions with the right spellings.
+This frees you up for a higher level of thinking and reasoning about logic and business requirements.

 We will go ahead an initialize our node package using `npm init` selecting the defaults

 ```
 npm init -y
 ```

-We will install the TypeScript compiler and save to our dev dependencies.
-This is the only package you need to compile and use TypeScript packages and is completely self contained.
+Now to create a TypeScript package we need to install the TypeScript compiler.
+We will install it using NPM and save it to our dev dependencies.
+Note that the compiler completely self contained with zero external dependencies.

 ```
 npm install typescript -D